Self-Organising Memristive Networks as Physical Learning Systems: SOMNs as dynamical complex systems

 The internal state of each memristive junction typically evolves according to a first-order differential equation of the general form (cf. \textbf{Box~1}):

 where $g \in [0,1]$ represents a normalized internal memory parameter, and $v(t)$ denotes the local instantaneous voltage across the junction.
-The function $F$ encodes how the conductance changes in response not only to $v(t)$ but also to make explicit time dependence, allowing modelling of more complex memory behaviours.
-Equation $G(g)$ represents the electrical conductance of the junction in terms of $g$.
+The function $F$ encodes how the conductance changes in response not only to $v(t)$ but also to make explicit time dependence, allowing modelling of more complex memory behaviours. $G(g)$ represents the electrical conductance of the junction in terms of $g$.
 An equivalent representation can also be made in terms of electrical resistance.

-{While the lumped-element model introduced above is widely applicable (particularly for NW networks), alternative modeling approaches have been developed for NP networks, where different memristive mechanisms are at play.
-For instance, a potentiation–depression rate balance equation, originally derived from detailed studies of single memristive junctions~\cite{miranda2020modeling}, has been used to describe dynamic conductance changes at both the junction level~\cite{milano2022connectome} and in spatially extended networks via a grid-graph modeling framework~\cite{montano2022grid}.
+{While the lumped-element model introduced above is widely applicable, alternative modelling approaches have been developed, with different memristive mechanisms.
+For instance, a potentiation--depression rate balance equation, originally derived from detailed studies of single memristive junctions~\cite{miranda2020modeling}, has been used to describe dynamic conductance changes at both the junction level~\cite{milano2022connectome} and in spatially extended NW networks via a grid-graph modelling framework~\cite{montano2022grid}.
 These rate-based models offer a complementary theoretical perspective by naturally capturing key plasticity phenomena, including short-term plasticity, metaplasticity, and structural plasticity, as emergent from cumulative electrical activity.
-As such, they are especially well-suited for describing the temporal evolution of NP networks, where conductance modulation often involves field-induced atomic rearrangement rather than ionic transport mechanisms typical of NW systems.}

 The lumped-element approximation simplifies the system by reducing each junction to a single memory variable, omitting other physical degrees of freedom that may affect network dynamics.
-Small but finite capacitive effects at the junctions, though often excluded from basic memristive models, have been experimentally observed and may become significant under certain conditions \cite{Merle2022, Merle2023}.
-These effects introduce distinct memory-like dynamics and can be examined using techniques such as Nyquist impedance spectroscopy.
+For instance, small but finite capacitive effects at the junctions, though often excluded from basic memristive models, have been experimentally observed and may become significant under certain conditions \cite{Merle2022, Merle2023}.
+These effects introduce distinct memory-like dynamics and can be examined using techniques such as Nyquist impedance spectroscopy \cite{Lazanas2023,Merle2023}.